Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Cholesterol

-Answer is A: Cholesterol and proteins are also present in the plasma membrane but as more minor components.
+Answer is A: Cholesterol and proteins are also present in the plasma membrane but as more minor components. - Which one of the following is NOT a function of membrane proteins?

 A. They form a structure called a glycocalyx.